-Parish Council meetings are held on the third Tuesday of each month (with the exception of August) at 7.30pm in Chiddingly Village Hall.
+Parish Council meetings are held on the second Tuesday of each month (with the exception of August) at 7.30pm in Chiddingly Village Hall.
 Planning Committee meetings are held on the fourth Tuesday of each month.

 The agenda for both the parish council and planning committee meetings are published on the website, with at least three working days notice of the meeting.

 Parishioners are welcome to attend the meetings, and before each meeting formally convenes they may ask questions and/or make a statement.

 Agendas and Minutes are available by email.
 Please contact the clerk to be added to the mailing list.